Reading time: 13 minutes

 How To Respond To Positive Aggression

-First, have this distinction clear in your mind: Positive aggression differs from traditional aggression in its intent and approach.
-It involves expressing oneself assertively and setting boundaries without resorting to hostility or violence.
+Positive aggression differs from traditional aggression in that it involves expressing oneself assertively and setting boundaries without resorting to hostility or violence.

-The best way to engage with someone positively aggressive is to respond in the same way.
+So, the best way to engage with a positively aggressive person is to:

 5 Ways to Incorporate Safety in Your Communication